 2023-09-27 23:08:22

-Latinos face more barriers when it comes to pursuing a career in medicine, that is the testimony of dozens of Hispanic doctors behind “National Latino Doctor Day”, an effort to raise awareness about the disadvantages in terms of access to education and resources for Hispanic youth.
+Latinos face more barriers when it comes to pursuing a career in medicine, that is the testimony of dozens of Hispanic doctors behind “National Latino Doctor Day”, an effort to raise awareness regarding the disadvantages in terms of access to education and resources for Hispanic youth.

 “When I work here as an anesthesiologist, I speak Spanish almost every day.
 So when I talk to someone in Spanish, pretend that they are not just a patient, I imagine my sister, my cousin, my aunt,” said Cesar Padilla, doctor.